Notable People

 Oracle's new story is not separate from Ellison's old one

 That is the part of the Ellison story that makes him more than a historical founder.
-He did not just build Oracle around the old database business and cash out.
-He remained central while the company fought to reposition itself inside cloud infrastructure and the current AI buildout.
+He did more than build Oracle around the old database business and cash out.
+He remained central while the company fought to reposition itself inside cloud infrastructure and the AI buildout.

 You do not have to admire Oracle's style to see the achievement.
 Enterprise technology is full of firms that once looked unavoidable and later became background utilities.
 Oracle instead kept trying to move closer to the center of the next spending wave.